-CO2 capture and storage (CCS) technology consists in capturing CO2 from its source of production and storing it in an underground facility.
+CO2 capture, use and storage (CCUS) technology consists in capturing CO2 from its source of production, using it and storing it in an underground facility.
 It is of interest to industrial players since it would enable them to significantly reduce their CO2 emissions.
 But this promising solution still has to demonstrate that its implementation on an industrial scale is feasible at a reasonable cost.

-- What sources of CO2 emissions can be captured and stored?
+- What sources of CO2 emissions can be captured, used and stored?

 - CO2 storage

-Global greenhouse gas reduction scenarios highlight the role of CCS in the energy mix.
+Global greenhouse gas reduction scenarios highlight the role of CCUS in the energy mix.

-To achieve the 2°C objective, more than 100 billion tonnes of CO2 would have to be stored and thousands of CCS facilities rolled out by 2050.
-Today, only 17 large-scale facilities are operational, injecting some 40 million tonnes of vper year.
+To achieve the 2°C objective, according to the IEA’s “sustainable development” scenario, more than 100 billion tonnes of CO2 would have to be stored and thousands of CCUS facilities rolled out by 2050.
+Today, about thirty large-scale facilities are operational worldwide, injecting some 40 million tonnes of CO2 per year.

-What sources of CO2 emissions can be captured and stored?
+What sources of CO2 emissions can be captured, USED AND stored?

-CCS concerns industrial sources where emissions are geographically concentrated.
-The rapid development of renewable energies limits the scope of CCS for electricity production, which has already embraced the decarbonization process.
+CCUS concerns industrial sources where emissions are geographically concentrated.
+The rapid development of renewable energies limits the scope of CCUS for electricity production, which has already embraced the decarbonization process, with the exception of countries like India and China where CO2 capture is essential in order to achieve carbon neutrality.
 However, many heavy industries (steel-making, cement plants, refining, chemicals and petrochemicals) do not have yet access to substitution technologies enabling them to reduce their CO2 emissions to any significant degree.

-- reduce the costs of capture, the most expensive step in the CCS chain;
+- the reduction of the costs of capture, the most expensive step in the CCUS chain;

-- demonstrate the possibility of storing very large quantities of CO2 in deep saline aquifers, and, in particular, remove uncertainties concerning the behavior of CO2 over long periods (a few thousand years) in geological storage structures;
+- the demonstration of large-scale CO2 storage capacities of CO2 in deep saline aquifers, and ensuring the confinement of CO2 and the safety of its storage over very long periods (several hundreds of years) in geological storage structures.

 This step can account for up to 70% of the process in terms of cost and represents a major technological and economic challenge.
-There are two principal methods of capturing CO2:
+Three CO2 capture technologies in industry are under consideration:

 The "Chemical Looping Combustion" process